smtcoq/smtcoq/doc/artifact.md

 Once logged into the virtual machine, open a terminal and go to `unit-tests` directory by typing `cd Desktop/smtcoq/unit-tests` from home.
-There, to open the test file run `coqide Tests-lfsc.v` in the terminal.
+There, to open the test file run `coqide Tests_lfsc.v` in the terminal.
 This will browse you in `CoqIDE` (the Coq interactive development environment) the file where we use SMTCoq within a Coq tactic called `smt`.
 Within the CoqIDE, please use `Forward one command` button (downarrow on the top-left corner) to navigate through the sources since `Go to end` button uses a parallelization strategy which has not yet been supported by SMTCoq.